-ones are United Church and Seventh Day Adventists.
-Most villages followers, however no conflict between these people was noticed. pastors living in them.
+S.D.A., Jehovah's Witness and the Salvation Army.
+The most active ones are United Church and Seventh Day Adventists.
+Most villages of Sogeri area have mixture of United Church and S.D.A.
+Mission followers, however no conflict between these people was noticed.
+Almost all the villages have either S.D.A. or United Church pastors living in them.

-There was a sad story about lastor Aroma who came from Tubusereia.
-He was the United Church pastor of OGCTANA and was shot in Sogeri area.
-He was sunk to the first pastor being tip of Sirinumu Dam.
+There was a sad story about Pastor Aroma who came from Tubusereia.
+He was the United Church pastor of OGOTANA and was killed on 15th December 1970.
+This is the first pastor being shot in Sogeri area.
+He was sunk to the bottom at north east tip of Sirinumu Dam.
 He was found couple of days later floating on the surface of the water.
 The depth of the water was thirty (3) feet where he was sunk.